 An assassination attempt was not enough to curtail the human-rights work of teenage activist Malala Yousafzai.
-In fact, her brush with death at the hands of the Taliban only served to strengthen her resolve and led to her consideration for the 2013 Nobel Peace Prize.
+In fact, her brush with death at the hands of the Taliban only served to strengthen her resolve and led to her recognition as a joint winner of the 2014 Nobel Peace Prize.

 Yousafzai was flown to England, where she received emergency care and eventually recovered from her injuries.
 Rather than go into hiding, she remained steadfast in her attempts to provide Pakistani girls with the right to an education.
 In October 2013 she visited the U.S. to share her story.

-Her work, including her best-selling book I am Malala, landed her on the shortlist of Nobel candidates.
+Her work, including her best-selling book I am Malala, landed her on the shortlist of Nobel candidates in 2013.
 Despite being the odds-on favorite to win the award, Yousafzai was edged out by Organization for the Prohibition of Chemical Weapons, a watchdog group that conducts investigations into the use of chemical weapons.

 Student Discussion Questions

 Article by Jason Tomaszewski, EducationWorld Associate Editor and Kassondra Granata, EducationWorld Contributor